Keep-Passion/pure_iron_grain_data_sets/README.md

 ![](./explain_image/polycrystalline_iron.jpg)

 ## Virtual data set
-We generate virtual image data by using monte Carlo Potts model to mimic the grown procedure of material grain.
+We generate virtual image data by using monte Carlo Potts model [4] to mimic the grown procedure of material grain.

-We public the data obtained at 5000 monte carlo step of simulation process
+We public the data obtained at 5000 monte carlo step of simulation process.

 ## Downloading of data
 The data sets could be downloaded at: